 DEAR TIM: We recently have begun to notice a sewer odor from only one of the three bathrooms in our house.
 It might be the toilet, but it's hard to tell.
-The smell is not constant and some times it is very strong.
+The smell is not constant and sometimes it's very strong.
 Everything in the house drains fine, including the toilet with the odor.

 See if all of the plumbing fixtures have water in the traps.
-Many people do not realize the purpose of the P shaped traps in the drain lines beneath sinks, tub and showers.
+Many people do not realize the purpose of the P shaped traps in the drain lines beneath sinks, tub, and showers.
 Lots of people think they are there to catch rings and earrings from traveling down to sewers and septic tanks.
 They do this but they also keep sewer gas and vermin from traveling up and into your home.
 The standing water in a trap is an excellent barricade against sewer gas.

 You can be fooled when you look into a drain and see the reflection of water.
 Even though you see water, sewer gas can be passing over this small amount of water left at the very bottom of a trap.
 Tubs and showers in guest bathrooms frequently are the culprit.
 Often people will use a toilet or sink in a bathroom but the tub and shower go unused for months at a time.

 Pour a quart of water in the sink and tub drains.
 This is plenty of water to fill the trap and provide the full water seal.
 If this is the problem, the odor should go away in a very short amount of time.
 If the odor is still present, then it is time to look at other possibilities.

-The inside surface of bathroom sink, tub and shower drains can also be a huge source of odors.
+The inside surface of the bathroom sink, tub, and shower drains can also be a huge source of odors.
 Kitchen sinks frequently have similar odor problems.
 Almost all sinks have a piece of pipe called a tailpiece that extends from the bottom of the sink into the top of the p trap.
 This pipe is constantly exposed to the air in your bathroom.

 Because of the fixed metal parts at the bottom of sink and tub drains, it is virtually impossible to completely clean these pipes while they are in place.
 Often you can take apart the drain assembly and clean the inside of this pipe in a jiffy.
 Pay attention to the rubber washers and gaskets as you take them apart.
 If the drain is old, these parts often need to be replaced with new ones to make sure the drain is leak free once you re-assemble it.

 If after all of this the odor persists, the problem may be a serious plumbing problem.
 The toilet seal may be broken.
 A hidden vent pipe may have cracked.
 A plumbing professional has the tools, equipment and know-how to often quickly diagnose problems like this.
-Call a pro if you can't solve the odor problem.